-The bus driver tells me that she isn’t the only one.
+The bus driver tells me she isn’t the only one.

 I am giving it two more weeks of riding the bus before driving her myself.

-Originally I was going to only give it a week but realistically I know that I need to push her a little.
+Originally I was going to only give it a week, but realistically I know I need to push her a little.